kaiewiggins/kaiewiggins.github.io/_posts/2018-03-20-Who-s-your-publisher.md

 Plot Accelerator on Black the Tides

-Plot Accelerator on Threads of Dreams book 3
+Plot Accelerator on Burn the Skies

 [Catherine Milos](https://alchemy.catherinemilos.com/)

 Proofread on Blind the Eyes

 Copy Edit with Developmental Notes on Black the Tides

+Copy Edit with Developmental Notes on Burn the Skies

 [Regina Wamba of Mae I Design](http://www.maeidesign.com/)